thosgood/this-weeks-finds/markdown/101-151/week104.md

 clockwise, draw arrows on the circle also going around clockwise, and draw arrows on the three lines pointing from each vertex of the triangle to the midpoint of the opposite edge.
 Come on, DO it!
-I'm doing all this work for you\... you should do some, too.
+I'm doing all this work for you... you should do some, too.

 Okay.
 Now you have your very own octonion multiplication table.
 Notice that there are six lines and a circle in your picture.
 Each one of these